 “None of the kids or grandkids were close by, so they asked me if I would come down and start my college and they would help with expenses.”

-He transferred to University of Florida for his undergraduate degree in journalism and then Florida State University for his law degree.
+He transferred to the University of Florida for his undergraduate degree in journalism and then Florida State University for his law degree.
 “One of the kids in the class asked the assistant dean where he would go to practice law, and he said Fort Myers,” Buckley said.
 “I had ties in Fort Myers.”

 He said he always knew he wanted to be a lawyer.
-His father and grand parents were in real estate.
+His father and grandparents were in real estate.
 “I grew up with real estate law,” he said.

 Now he assists clients with wills, trusts, estate planning, probate, real estate and real property law cases.
 Buckley is a top-rated lawyer under the Martindale-Hubbell Peer Review rating system.